 The tax rate for all periods presented was below the U.S. federal statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
 Income from non-U.S. jurisdictions accounted for approximately 76.0% of our total revenues for the six-month period ended April 30, 2016, resulting in a material portion of our pretax income being earned and taxed outside the U.S., primarily in Bermuda and Ireland, at rates ranging from 0% to 35%.
-The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$49.7 million and a foreign effective tax rate of approximately 6.0% in the three-month period ended April 30, 2016, compared to a benefit of approximately \$60.3 million and a foreign effective tax rate of approximately 9.8% in the three-month period ended May 2, 2015.
-The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$103.1 million and a foreign effective tax rate of approximately 6.2% for the six-month period ended April 30, 2016, compared to a benefit of approximately \$108.5 million and a foreign effective tax rate of approximately 8.8% for the six-month period ended May 2, 2015.
-A reduction in the ratio of domestic taxable income to worldwide taxable income effectively lowers the overall tax rate, due to the fact that the tax rates in the majority of foreign jurisdictions where we earn income are significantly lower than the U.S. statutory rate.
-In addition, our effective income tax rate can be impacted each year by discrete factors or events.
-Our effective tax rate for the six-month period ended April 30, 2016 included a tax benefit of \$7.5 million from the reinstatement of the U.S. federal research and development tax credit in December 2015 retroactive to January 1, 2015.
-Our effective tax rate for the six-month period ended May 2, 2015 included a tax benefit of \$7.0 million from the reinstatement of the U.S. federal research and development tax credit in December 2014 retroactive to January 1, 2014 and a tax benefit of \$3.8 million recorded as a result of an acquisition accounting adjustment.
+The impact on our provision for income taxes of income earned in foreign jurisdictions being taxed at rates different than the U.S. statutory rate was a benefit of approximately \$49.7 million and a foreign effective tax rate of approximately 6.0% in the three-month period ended April 30, 2016, compared to a benefit of approximately \$60.3 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$103.1 million and a foreign effective tax rate of approximately \$108.5 million and a foreign effective tax rate of approximately \$2.0 for the six-month period ended May 2, 2015.
+A reduction in the ratio of domestic taxable income tax rate can be impacted each year by discrete factors or events.
+Our effective tax rate for the six-month period ended May 2, 2015 included a tax benefit of \$7.5 million from the reinstatement of the U.S. federal research and development tax credit in December 2014 retroactive to January 1, 2015.
+Our effective t